ADVRHumanoids/tutorial_iros2018/README.md

 ## Notes

-Currently the master branch should not be used with the binary release v1.0.0
+Currently the master branch of this repo should not be used with the binary release v1.0.0 or v1.0.1